 - A requester must comply with the procedure that PAIA stipulates – the request must be in the form specified in the regulations, and the requester must pay the prescribed fees to the organisation.
 Again, relatively easy to comply with.

 - There must not be any grounds for refusal (as determined in PAIA).
 An example of a ground of refusal is an “unreasonable disclosure of personal information about a third party“.
 The refusal grounds attempt to create a balance between the rights of the requester to access information on the one hand, and the rights of the body that holds the information and third parties, on the other hand.
 This third requirement may in certain cases be a bit more difficult to overcome.

 A further implication is that you must compile a PAIA manual that contains certain information that PAIA specifies.
 The manual should explain to the public:

 - how they can request access to information that you hold, and

 A public body must go even a step further and include in the manual “a description of all remedies available in respect of an act or failure to act by the body“.
 In terms of PAIA, “Each manual must be made available as prescribed“.
 The regulations under PAIA state that a manual must be available on the website of an organisation.

 A business will not be able to comply with PAIA unless it knows what records it holds.
 You therefore need to conduct an audit on the information which you currently hold.
 Businesses need to determine the subjects and categories of information they hold.

 You will also need to review your Information Management Policies to ensure that information or records that come into existence in the future fall within the subjects and categories you determined in the audit.
-You should also consider very carefully which information you want to keep and which you want to destroy.
+You should also consider very carefully which information you must legally keep, and which you may destroy.
 E-mail falls within the definition of a “record“, so your Electronic Communication Policy must tie in with the Information Management Policy.